U.S. lawmakers begin push for more sanctions on North Korea

 A Chinese Foreign Ministry spokesman, Hong Lei, said frequent sanctions would not help resolve the North Korean issue.

-Gareth Johnson, owner of China-based Young Pioneer Tours, which takes tourists into North Korea, criticised the bill.
+Gareth Johnson, owner of China-based Young Pioneer Tours, which takes tourists into North Korea, criticized the bill.

 "Whilst we personally do not hold any accounts in the U.S., this is obviously not a great move ...
 (This) will just create a siege mentality when those of us involved in the country are trying to open things further."